MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-certificate-transact-sql.md

 ## Arguments
  *certname*
- Is the name of the certificate to backup.
+ Is the name of the certificate to back up.

  TO FILE = '*path_to_file*'
  Specifies the complete path, including file name, of the file in which the certificate is to be saved.
 This path can be a local path or a UNC path to a network location.
 If only a file name is specified, the file will be saved in the instance's default user data folder (which may or may not be the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] DATA folder).
 For SQL Server Express LocalDB, the instance's default user data folder is the path specified by the `%USERPROFILE%` environment variable for the account that created the instance.